AMSP-04/NETN-AIS/NETN-AIS.md

 The `AisEquipmentItem` defines amongst others the `RadioSystemType` of the AIS station.
 The `RadioSystemType` should be used by the federate to initialize the `RadioTransmitter` object instance.
 Entity type values that may be used for the `RadioSystemType` are:

-- `7.3.0.37.0.0.0` (default transmitter)
+- `7.3.0.37.0.0.0` for a default AIS transmitter that relates to the AIS station modelled
-- `7.3.0.37.1.0.0` (class A transmitter)
+- `7.3.0.37.1.0.0` for a class A transmitter
-- `7.3.0.37.2.0.0` (class B "SO" transmitter)
+- `7.3.0.37.2.0.0` for a class B/SO (Self-Organizing) transmitter
-- `7.3.0.37.3.0.0` (class B "CS" transmitter)
+- `7.3.0.37.3.0.0` for a class B/CS (Carrier-Sense) transmitter

 See Radio Kind in the SISO Enumerations, [UID 22] for categories.
-By adding a subcategory (i.e. `1` ,`2` and `3`, not defined in the SISO Enumerations), it is possible to identify the specific type of transmitter, namely class A, B/SO, or B/CS in this example.
+By adding a subcategory (i.e. `1` ,`2`, etc., not defined in the SISO Enumerations), it is possible to identify the specific type of transmitter, namely class A, B/SO, or B/CS in this example.
 These non-standard subcategory values should be defined as part of the federation agreements.
 The country code value `0` in this example should be replaced by the appropriate value.

 ## AisMessage class parameters